MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-aadsts50057-user-account-is-disabled.md

 ## Symptoms

-When a user tries to sign in to an application that's integrated into Microsoft Entra ID, they receive an "AADSTS50057" error message ("The user account is disabled.").
+When users try to sign in to an application that's integrated into Microsoft Entra ID, they receive an "AADSTS50057" error message ("The user account is disabled.").

 ## Cause